holymoly/StepperDriver/README.md

   ```
 activate(Mode mode)
   ```
-Mode can bee cont, step or off
+Mode can be cont, step or off

 example
   ```